 Without a fire, all you have is graham crackers and cold marshmallows.
 The thing that made this whole party possible was that my sister's roommates had built a fire pit last summer.
 It was small and ringed with rocks — safe and well-built.
 We stacked it up with wood from the pile and when another of my younger brothers showed up, we handed him a lighter and some newspaper and let him take it from there.

 A note on fire: In my area, it is legal to have a fire in your backyard, provided you are cooking something over it and the fire is no larger than 2x3 feet.
 If you want to throw a similar party, check the open burning regulations in your area, as they may be more restrictive, especially in the West where wildfires are a risk.
 If you can't have an open fire, it is less romantic but just as effective to toast marshmallows over a gas grill.

 We had, naturally, underestimated our work a bit, so we were still running around cutting tomatoes and baking bacon when my sister's first friends showed up.
 So we put them to work in the kitchen, arranging chocolate in the cute paper baking dishes we used (see Resources below for a source on those).
 We forgot the ice at the store, so my sister-in-law ran out and picked up 15 pounds of ice.

-People trickled in a little after 7, the start-time of the party, bearing beer and cider, and ready to eat a S'more.
-We handed over the S'more tools — marshmallow forks and skewers, and cages for roasting an entire S'more sandwich.
+People trickled in a little after 7, the start time of the party, with beer and cider in hand and ready to eat a s'more.
+We handed over the s'more tools — marshmallow forks and skewers, and cages for roasting an entire s'more sandwich.